15 min read

 How much do Facebook lead ads cost?

-The average cost per lead ranges from $10-$80 depending on your industry, targeting, and ad quality.
+The average cost per lead ranges from $10 to $80 depending on your industry, targeting, and ad quality.
 E-commerce and education tend to be cheapest ($10-$30), while dental and B2B can run $50-$80 per lead.
-Start with a $10-$20/day budget and optimize from there.
+Start with a $10-20/day budget for at least 5-7 days and optimize from there.

 Can I edit a lead form after publishing?